-Professional Staff; Residence Directors (RD’s) and Building Coordinators (BC’s) live in and oversee all six of our residence halls in order to ensure the safety and well-being of all residents.
+Professional Staff; Community Directors (CD’s) and Community Assistants (CA’s) live in and oversee all six of our residence halls in order to ensure the safety and well-being of all residents.
 There is a professional staff member on call 24/7, in conjunction with campus security, to ensure that this safety and security is maintained at all times.

 Additionally, Resident Assistants (RA’s) live in the halls in order to encourage positive social interaction and enhance students’ co-curricular learning.
 RA’s are responsible for enforcing policies, acting as a resource and referral agent, and planning and implementing purposeful programming for the residents in their area.